Catholic Medical Mission Board: Peru

 CMMB's First 1000 Days Project focuses on improving the health and nutrition of children under the age of five and pregnant women in under-served and marginalized areas of Peru.
 It trains professional and community healthcare workers, advises parents on health and nutrition, provides nutritional supplementation to malnourished children, institutes community health-surveillance, and addresses issues of economic self-sufficiency through agricultural programs.
 Rehabilitation Hope is a special community-based service program that assists children with physical and cognitive disabilities by providing quality therapy.
 CHAMPS Peru complements existing community-based programs designed to improve maternal and child health.

-In 2010–2013, CMMB, Bon Secours Health System, CHRISTUS Health, and Caritas del Peru partnered to implement the Unidos Contra la Mortalidad Infantil (United Against Infant Mortality) program, which was designed to decrease morbidity and mortality in children under five years of age.
+In 2010–2013, CMMB, Bon Secours Health System, Christus Health, and Caritas del Peru partnered to implement the Unidos Contra la Mortalidad Infantil (United Against Infant Mortality) program, which was designed to decrease morbidity and mortality in children under five years of age.

 South Sudan

 CMMB has been working in the Republic of South Sudan since 2009, and currently works in Mvolo, Ezo, Nzara, Yambio, and Ibba counties in the greater Western Equatoria region.
 CMMB's work in South Sudan includes HIV/AIDS prevention, care, and treatment, refugee health services, gender-based violence prevention, child protection, and primary healthcare.

 In 2009, CMMB established ANISA, healthcare initiatives to support local HIV/AIDS program.
-ANISA, meaning “together” in the Zande language, aims to reduce the incidences of new HIV infections through HIV testing and counseling, and to prevent PMTCT and sexual transmission of the disease.
+ANISA, meaning “together” in the Zande language, aims to reduce the incidence of new HIV infections through HIV testing and counseling, and to prevent PMTCT and sexual transmission of the disease.
 CMMB partners with World Vision which provides community outreach in HIV prevention for a target audience of over 120,000 people annually.

 Since 2012, CMMB trains and provides support to birth attendants and nurses in safe delivery and infant health, along with ambulance services.

 CMMB is also working with former child soldiers in the reintegration process, which includes medical care and psycho-social support, such as counseling and play therapy.
 This process includes the creation of Child Friendly Spaces to help support and protect children.
 CMMB also help reunite these children with their families.

 In April 2018 CMMB also broke ground on the construction of an operating theater, maternity ward, and blood bank at the St. Theresa Hospital in Nzara, South Sudan.